 - Notifications.
 You can notify your customers about the order status via push notifications and SMS.

-Find out more in the article 10 WAYS TO BUILD A BULLETPROOF PUSH NOTIFICATION STRATEGY.
+Find out more in the article 10 WAYS to build a Push notification strategy.

 - Reviews and ratings.
-Let your app users share their experience via reviews, and rate restaurants in your platform.
+Let your app users share their experience via reviews, and rate restaurants on your platform.
 User reviews will add dynamic content to your app and social proof.

 Depending on the business model of your food delivery startup, you might need different technologies.
 Still, we have gathered an essential tech stack for Uber-like apps in the table below: